 Director of Learning for Systems and Procedures

-Peter Martin is our Director of Learning (School Systems and Procedures), working with the school from the beginning of our partnership with the University School Trust.
-Before dedicating his career to raising standards in comprehensive education, Peter studied Computer Science at Imperial College London and worked as a software developer in Canary Wharf.
+Mr Martin is our Director of Learning (School Systems and Procedures), working with the school from the beginning of our partnership with the University School Trust.
+Before dedicating his career to raising standards in comprehensive education, Mr Martin studied Computer Science at Imperial College London and worked as a software developer in Canary Wharf.
 Throughout his teaching career he has been passionate about introducing pupils of all ages to Computer Science and worked as a Master Teacher for Computing at School.
-Peter leads the school in our use of technology for learning, use of student assessment data, external examinations and is Acting Head of Science.
-Peter teaches A-level Computer Science where students have recently completed projects in developing Artificial Intelligences.
+Mr Martin leads the school in our use of technology for learning, use of student assessment data, external examinations and is Acting Head of Science.
+Mr Martin teaches A-level Computer Science where students have recently completed projects in developing Artificial Intelligences.

 Director of Learning for Sixth Form

-I am proud to be a part of Royal Greenwich Trust School as we have limitless ambition for our learners.
-I am steadfastly devoted to ensuring that our Sixth Formers are given a world-class education and access to the best opportunities to develop their academic and career skills, using my wide range of contacts and networks to nurture our young global citizens.
-I have a wide range of experience across the educational and corporate sector.
-I began my career working at Cambridge University, in Widening Participation and Raising Aspirations; striving to encourage talented young people from deprived areas of the country to apply to the most selective universities.
-I then took on similar roles in the City of London, working with schools, investment banks, law firms and charities to encourage young people to set their career aims high.
-I joined the University Schools Trust, first at St Paul’s Way Trust School and, from February 2018, at the Royal Greenwich Trust School.
+Mr Fitzpatrick is proud to be a part of Royal Greenwich Trust School as they have limitless ambitions for their learners.
+He is steadfastly devoted to ensuring that our Sixth Formers are given a world-class education and access to the best opportunities to develop their academic and career skills, using his wide range of contacts and networks to nurture our young global citizens.
+He has a wide range of experience across the educational and corporate sector.
+Mr Fitzpatrick began his career working at Cambridge University, in Widening Participation and Raising Aspirations; striving to encourage talented young people from deprived areas of the country to apply to the most selective universities.
+He then took on similar roles in the City of London, working with schools, investment banks, law firms and charities to encourage young people to set their career aims high.
+He joined the University Schools Trust, first at St Paul’s Way Trust School and, from February 2018, at the Royal Greenwich Trust School.